Andrea Nakayama’s Field Guide: An Excerpt From Our Functional Nutrition Certification Program

 - At what point should I address their water intake?

-As I’ve established in the Field Guide to Functional Nutrition ebook and said just above (but cannot say enough), one-size-never-fits all.
-But while there may not be one diet that works for all, there are principles and frameworks to follow that do allow us to step out of the vast unknown and into systems that work.
-They’re Functional systems (meaning they DO work!).
+As I’ve established in the Field Guide to Functional Nutrition ebook and stated just above (but cannot say enough), one-size-never-fits all.
+But while there may not be one dietary approach that works for all, there are principles and frameworks to follow that do allow us to step out of the vast unknown and into systems that work.
+They’re functional systems (meaning they DO work!).

 There aren’t protocols that will work for everyone, but there are systems that will teach you how to work with each client who is seeking your help and support.